How-To Guide April 6, 2026

 W-9 Information to Collect for Every Contractor

-Deduct All Contractor Payments on Schedule C Payments to contractors for cleaning, maintenance, and property management are deductible on Schedule C. Contract labor goes on Line 11.
+Deduct All Contractor Payments on your tax return Payments to contractors for cleaning, maintenance, and property management are deductible on your tax return.
+Contract labor goes on Line 11.
 Fees to attorneys and professional service providers (non-employee compensation) go on Line 17.
 The deduction is available whether or not you issue a 1099—but failing to issue required 1099s can expose you to penalties of $50–$290 per form.

 Start Your 7-Day Free Trial